 Honduras: What Are You Looking For?

-You must have a 2.5 grade point average and be of sophomore status to participate in the development studies program in Honduras.
+You must have a 2.5 grade point average and be of sophomore status to participate in the justice studies program in Honduras.
 Preference will be given to juniors and seniors for the program.

 - Food allowance